pwr-Solaar/Solaar/docs/rules.md

 Solaar's rules only trigger on HID++ notifications so device actions that normally produce HID output have to be first be set (diverted) to produce HID++ notifications instead of their normal behavior.
-Currently Solaar can divert some mouse scroll wheels, some mouse thumb wheels, the crown of Craft keyboards, and some keys and buttons.
+Currently, Solaar can divert some mouse scroll wheels, some mouse thumb wheels, the crown of Craft keyboards, and some keys and buttons.
 If the scroll wheel, thumb wheel, crown, key, or button is not diverted by setting the appropriate setting then no HID++ notification is